 By Frances Traynor

-"Working together is the secret to an less stressful move."
+"Working together is crucial for an easier move."

 Are you buying or selling your flat?
 Or perhaps you want to remortgage your house?
 Then you should instruct a conveyancing solicitor to complete the legal work.

 Homeward Legal's property lawyers have many years of experience in Dagenham and Greater London.
 Add that to our proactive, results-driven, speed-focused conveyancing methods and it means we complete the transaction in the shortest possible time.

 Our conveyancing solicitors perform all the legal work for your sale or purchase for a fixed price.

 If your London house move does not complete we do not charge you any solicitors fees for buying and selling a house.

 Using local conveyancing experience, your property lawyer will guide you through every aspect of the legal process.

 By road: Dagenham is served by the A12, A13 and A1112.
 By rail: The nearest train station is Dagenham Dock.
 By air: Dagenham is closest to London City Airport (7 miles), London Heliport (17), London Biggin Hill Airport (27), Rochester Airport (29), London Southend Airport (30), London Stansted Airport (35), London Heathrow Airport (38), and London Gatwick Airport (45).

 Hospital: Grays Court Community, John Parker Close, Dagenham, RM10 9SR.
 Council: London Borough of Barking and Dagenham (www.lbbd.gov.uk).